Ocean conditions change quickly.

 Primarily for boaters and kayakers

-SURF ALONG NORTH FACING SHORES WILL BE TO 20 TO 25 FEET TONIGHT LOWERING TO 14 TO 18 FEET TUESDAY
+SURF ALONG NORTH FACING SHORES WILL BE 3 TO 5 FEET THROUGH TONIGHT INCREASING TO 5 TO 7 FEET ON TUESDAY

 AMENITIES & ACTIVITIES